CSCfi/csc-user-guide/docs/data/datasets/publishing-datasets.md

 ## Where to host and publish data

-!!!Note "Note!"
+!!! note "Note!"
     **Registry of Research Data Repositories, [re3data.org](https://www.re3data.org/),** offers detailed descriptions of more than 2600 repositories in all scientific disciplines.

 [CSC's tools for publishing data](https://research.csc.fi/en/service-catalog#open)